-The mission of the Landscape Architecture Program at The University of Texas at Austin School of Architecture is to create and share knowledge for advancing the profession of landscape architecture as a means to help individuals, communities, and societies meet their fundamental health, safety, and welfare needs and achieve their cultural aspirations.
+The mission of the Landscape Architecture Program at The University of Texas at Austin is to create and share knowledge for advancing the discipline and profession of landscape architecture in order to help individuals, communities, and societies achieve their sociocultural aspirations through the design and stewardship of the environment at all scales.

 Landscape is our object

 - Landscape is perceived through interrelationships between performance and appearance.

 - Landscape is understood through interrelationships between site and self.